pkp/learning-ojs/en/copyediting.md

 Outside of OJS, she will do her copyediting work.

-Remember to also check the submission metadata, using the Metadata link in the upper blue bar.
+To check the submission metadata, use the Metadata link in the blue bar at the top.

 ![](learning-ojs-3-ce-copyediting-metadata.png)